Example scripts

 fail-message "The file doesn't contain the required text"

-Use the following code in your life cycle script to verify that a specific command is executable with the -x flag.
-Replace
+Check that a specific command is executable with the -x flag.

 #!/bin/bash